aquariumbio/aquarium/docs/_docs/protocol_developer/protocol_tutorial.md

 in the `aquarium` directory to start the Rails console.
 (If you have Aquairum setup to run on your machine without docker you can also just use the command `rails c`)

-TODO: explain how to run the rails console in docker

 The allowable queries are standard with Ruby on Rails `ActiveRecord` models.